-Here are the 85+ startups that launched today at Y Combinator’s W19 Demo Day 1
+Here are the 85+ startups that launched at YC’s W19 Demo Day 1

 Prometheus: Removes CO2 from the air to make gasoline.
 They say they can make gasoline for about $3.00 per gallon.
 Whereas past attempts required massive distillation columns, founder Rob McGinnis says he was working with carbon nanotube membranes when he discovered a cheaper way to do it with much less real estate.

-Unicorn: Scooter companies that rent by the minute lose 2% of their fleet per day to damage and theft, and that means customers don’t have a safe scooter available when they want one.
+Unicorn: Scooter companies that rent by the minute lose 2 percent of their fleet per day to damage and theft, and that means customers don’t have a safe scooter available when they want one.
 Unicorn rents scooters by the week or month and is already profitable.
 Vehicles aren’t left outside overnight and spend more time rented, while customers know there’s a scooter available for them without having to buy one outright.
 Unicorn’s founder started Tile and now he wants to build a better unit economics business than Lime and Bird.

 Supernova: Programming apps based on design mockups can be tough internally, but expensive and hard to maintain if outsourced.
 Supernova converts designs into production-ready code that follows best practices so it’s easy to update.
 Supernova’s AI can understand a product’s purpose and distinguish between navigation elements, buttons, and more.
 As more businesses try to modernize with tech products, Supernova could let them focus on their utility rather than computer science.

 Kovi: Provides rental cars for on-demand drivers in Latin America.
 They currently have around 300 cars on the street, with 3,000 rental requests this year.
-The company estimates that 70% of drivers in Latin America rent/lease their vehicles.
+The company estimates that 70 percent of drivers in Latin America rent/lease their vehicles.

 Deel: 20 million international contractors work with US companies but it’s difficult to onboard and train them.
 Deel handles the contracts, payments, and taxes in one interface to eliminate paperwork and wasted time.
 Deel charges businesses $10 per contractor per month and a 1% fee on payouts, which earns it an average of $560 per contractor per year.
 As the globalization megatrend continues, businesses need better remote HR tools.